rabbitmq/rabbitmq-website/site/tutorial-six-python.md

 Our RPC will work like that:

-  * When the Client starts up, it creates an anonymous auto-delete callback queue.
+  * When the Client starts up, it creates an anonymous exclusive callback queue.
   * For a RPC request, the Client sends a message with two properties:
     `reply_to` which is set to the callback queue and `correlation_id`